claytonjwong/reading/README.md

 * 3 stages to **acquire** a **new skill**
 	1. **cognitive stage:** focused thought required to perform a task
 	2. **associative stage:** improve accuracy + efficiency, much less concentration required to perform a task
-	3. **autonomous stage:** perform task automatically with barely any concious effort at all
+	3. **autonomous stage:** perform task automatically with barely any conscious effort at all
 * Secrets to reaching higher levels of any skill
-	* concious control while practicing and staying out of autopilot mode Comprehension and speed improve by staying conciously mindful of the concepts / ideas being expressed while reading.
+	* conscious control while practicing and staying out of autopilot mode Comprehension and speed improve by staying consciously mindful of the concepts / ideas being expressed while reading.
-Similiarly, reading skill improves by staying conciously mindful about *how* you are reading.
+Similarly, reading skill improves by staying consciously mindful about *how* you are reading.
 * Force your brain to adapt
 	* the brain restructures itself to meet cognitive demands
 	* training your brain to handle data more quickly improves your brain's ability to assimilate information